01 of 04

 If rain is in the forecast, don't take an umbrella, They make it hard to move around, and they're a nuisance to stow every time you want to go on a ride.
 Instead, take a poncho or hooded rain jacket.

 Even if it isn't raining, the weather probably won't be warm enough to make running around in damp clothing a comfortable experience.

 If you want to go on any water rides, take a plastic poncho and choose clothing that will dry out quickly.
 Cotton fabrics can stay soggy and uncomfortable for hours, making synthetics a better choice.

 More Disneyland by Month

 Summer's busy season is June, July, and August.
-Hours will be long, most rides will be open and there's lots of entertainment.
-It's also the most crowded time of year.
-That's when you'll definitely need to know these proven ways to spend less time standing in line at Disneyland.
+Hours will be long, most rides will be open, and there's lots of entertainment.
+It's also the most crowded time of year—that's when you'll definitely need to know ways to spend less time standing in line at Disneyland.